 The budget requests, including detailed explanations, are submitted to OBA in BARS from August through October.
-This data is submitted with actuals for the prior fiscal year along with any realignments to the current year's budget that have a net zero impact on program-level appropriations.
-There are also certain budget detail forms that are completed and submitted outside of the BARS system that agency budget staff should be mindful of.
+This data is submitted with actuals for the prior fiscal year along with any realignments to the current year's budget that have a net zero impact, by fund type, on program-level appropriations.

-OBA Review, Hearings
+OBA Review, Meetings